Frequently Asked Questions

 What is the application process timeline?

-Application with all supporting documents are due January 15th.
+Application with all supporting documents are due January 1.
 Qualified applicants are required to have a program interview.
 Interviewing typically takes place during the months of February and March.
-Final decisions are made in keeping with the Universal Notification Date, which is typically the first Friday in May.
+Final decisions are made in keeping with the Universal Notification Date, which is typically in April.

 When can I expect to hear a decision about my application?